Effective Date: 12 July, 2023

 Related Policies: HMD Code of Conduct, HMD Business Ethics Policy, HMD Environmental, Health & Safety Policy, HMD Conflict Mineral Policy, HMD Human Rights and Labour Policy

-In this document, HMD/our/we refer to HMD global Oy (“HMD”) and all its affiliates.
-The Code of Conduct is global and covers all HMD global Oy’s legal entities.
-This code outlines what HMD expects from our suppliers in relation to Human Rights & Labour, Business Ethics, Environmental, Health and Safety and Management practices.
-HMD will assess its suppliers by their conformance to this code and any violation of it will result in remedial actions.
-Failure of our supplier to comply with this code or the remedial actions set could result in termination of the business contract.
+This Supper Codeof Conduct (the “Code”) covers HMD Global Oy and all its affiliates (collectively referred to as “HMD”).
+This Code outlines what HMD expects from our suppliers in relation to Human Rights & Labour, Business Ethics, Environmental, Health and Safety and Management practices.
+HMD will assess its suppliers by their conformance to this Code and any violation of it will result in remedial actions.
+Failure of our supplier to comply with this Code or the remedial actions set could result in termination of the business contract

-This document has been made to comply with international laws and regulations as well as HMDs values.
-In addition, we have looked to International Standards including; the Electronic Industry Citizenship Coalition’s (EICC) Code of Conduct; United Nations Declaration of Human Rights; United Nations’ Guiding Principles on Business and Human Rights; International Labor Organisation’s (ILO) Core Conventions; Environmental management standard ISO 14001; Organisation for Economic Co-operation and Development (OECD) Guidelines for Multinational Enterprise; Occupational health and safety management standard OHSAS18001 and the Social accountability standard SA 8000.
+This Code complies with international laws and regulations as well as HMDs values.
+In addition, we have looked to International Standards including the Electronic Industry Citizenship Coalition’s (EICC) Code of Conduct; United Nations Declaration of Human Rights; United Nations’ Guiding Principles on Business and Human Rights; International Labor Organisation’s (ILO) Core Conventions; Environmental management standard ISO 14001; Organisation for Economic Co-operation and Development (OECD) Guidelines for Multinational Enterprise; Occupational health and safety management standard ISO45001 and the Social accountability standard SA 8000.

 HMD is strongly committed to conducting ourselves in accordance with our commitment to the highest standards of ethical conduct.
-Our supplier shall operate by the same Ethical standards we set ourselves and comply by the related policies and procedures, and all applicable national and international laws.
+Our suppliers shall operate by the same ethical standards we set ourselves and comply by the related policies and procedures, and all applicable national and international laws.

 3.1 Improper Payments

 HMD believe in fairness and honesty; we obtain and retain our business relationships with these principles firmly in mind.
-Our supplier shall adhere to anti-corruption laws and shall not allow corrupt or inappropriate payments made by, or on behalf of, our supplier to HMD, our employees or customers, government officials or third parties.
-These payments can occur in many forms and include among other things; bribes, gifts, entertainment, gratuities, favors, donations or facilitation payments.
+Our suppliers shall adhere to anti-corruption laws and shall not allow corrupt or inappropriate payments to be made by, or on behalf of, our supplier to HMD, our employees or customers, government officials or third parties.
+These payments can occur in many forms and include bribes, gifts, entertainment, gratuities, favors, donations or facilitation payments.
 We extend our understanding of improper payments to include any transfer of value that is not consistent with HMD policies, procedures or applicable laws.

 3.2 Fair Competition

-Our supplier shall adhere to marketplace regulations and anti-trust laws.
+Our suppliers shall adhere to marketplace regulations and anti-trust laws.
 These laws protect the market from unethical agreements and collaborations among competitors which may affect competition.
-Our supplier shall uphold these standards of fair business, advertising and competition.
+Our suppliers shall uphold these standards of fair business, advertising and competition.

 3.3 Privacy and Security

 Privacy and security are key considerations in the creation and delivery of HMD’s products and services.
-Our supplier shall commit to respect privacy and to comply with applicable data protection and privacy laws.
-Our supplier shall have in place internal policies and guidelines through an appropriate selection of activities, including proactive and reactive risk management, security and privacy engineering, training and assessments.
+Our suppliers shall commit to respect privacy and to comply with applicable data protection and privacy laws.
+Our suppliers shall have in place internal policies and guidelines through an appropriate selection of activities, including proactive and reactive risk management, security and privacy engineering, training and assessments.

 3.4 Intellectual Property and Confidential Information